Gothic Feminism: The Representation of the Gothic Heroine in Cinema

 The project was inaugurated with its first conference on 26th – 27th May 2016 with Dr Catherine Spooner (Lancaster University) as the keynote speaker.

-A second conference has been planned and will take place on 24th – 26th May 2017 with our confirmed keynote speaker Dr Xavier Aldana Reyes.
+A second conference took place on 24th – 26th May 2017 with keynote speaker Dr Xavier Aldana Reyes (Manchester Metropolitan University).

 The project will also host smaller events throughout the year: please see the homepage for the latest details.